qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 Here y has unlimited extent!
 The compiler arranges to allocate it in the heap, and to refer to it indirectly through a hidden pointer, included in the closure.
 This implementation incurs the cost of dynamic storage allocation (and eventual garbage collection) only when it is needed; local variables remain in the stack in the common case. ■ Object closures are sufﬁciently important that some languages support them with special syntax.
 In C++, an object of a class that overrides operator() can EXAMPLE 3.36

+Function objects in C++ be called as if it were a function:

 ```
 class int_func {
 public: